 Bark plans

-Both come with a 7-day free trial that requires a credit card to activate and a 30-day money-back guarantee.
+Bark offers one app you can install across your child's devices and several hardware options.
+Bark Premium offers a seven-day free trial that requires a credit card to activate and a 30-day money-back guarantee.

-- Bark Premium ($14.00/mo or $8.25/mo billed annually): Adds full content monitoring for texts, emails, photos, and 30+ social media platforms.
+- Bark Premium: This app has full content monitoring for texts, emails, photos, and 30+ social media platforms.
 It alerts parents to risks such as bullying, explicit content, and online predators, and includes time limits, web filters, and location tracking across unlimited devices.

 Life360 plans